stefanlupu/Cellular-Automata/Game_of_Life/README.md

 ### CONTROLS:
 - `space` pause/unpause the game
-- `r` populate the screen with a randomised arangement of cells
+- `r` populate the screen with a randomised arrangement of cells
 - `c` clear the screen
 - `esc` quit the application

-In addition you can click on screen to change the state of a cell manually.
+In addition you can click  with your cursor on screen to change the state of a cell manually.
 However, this can only be done when the game is paused!

 ### TO RUN:
 1. change into the directory that contains the folder: Game_of_Life